Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Abstract
 ==========

 Groundwater level data is a fundamental dataset for water resource and shallow water table hazard investigation, but the data are often held in a fragmented and diverse array of databases across New Zealand.
 Here we describe a national New Zealand dataset of depth to water and groundwater elevation data.
-This dataset has been made publicly available via a python package and is available at https://github.com/Komanawa-Solutions-Ltd/komanawa-nz-depth-to-water.
+This dataset is available on request from the corresponding author.
 We have provided a pathway for future updates and for users to identify and flag issues with the dataset.
 We hope this dataset can save future researchers time and effort in collecting and processing groundwater level data and can be used for a range of applied science and research activities.

 Introduction and Background
 =============================